 Rev. Dr. Cuthbert Williams lived his life in such a way as to guarantee the meeting of his Lord and Savior Jesus Christ on September 3rd, 2019 at 1:38 a.m.
 He studied, he showed himself approved, he worked for the Kingdom of God, and he rightly divided The Word.
 Dr. Williams leaves behind his loving wife, nine children, nineteen grandchildren, four great grandchildren plus one on the way, four god-children, three sisters, four brothers, numerous nieces, nephews, cousins, extended relatives and friends.

-To send flowers to Rev. Dr. Cuthbert Alfredo Williams' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rev. Dr. Cuthbert Alfredo Williams, please visit our floral store.